aliceliveprojects/alice-mqtt-dynamic/README.md

 # alice-mqtt-dynamic
-Node-RED mqtt node reproduced from https://github.com/sajayantony/node-red-contrib-mqtt-dynamic with thanks.
+Node-RED mqtt node reproduced from https://github.com/xTheRamon/node-red-contrib-mqtt-dynamictopic with thanks.
 Going to attempt to make changes allowing the Paho client to be configured for MQTT over WS.
 Cross your fingers.

-# MQTT Dynamic (from the original)
+# node-red-contrib-mqtt-dynamictopic (from the original)

-A fork of the [MQTT implemenation](https://github.com/node-red/node-red/blob/master/nodes/core/io/10-mqtt.js) that supports back pressure.
-The `Complete MQTT` node enables the trigger to continue recieving.
-If we complete as the next step then the this is almost equivalent to the concurrent model.
+This is a node module for node-red that is identical to the default MQTT node.
+The difference with the MQTT node is that this dynamic node supports topics/channels passed through msg.topic.

+# Installing
+Simply install using the palette in node-red.

+### Creds
+I have used `node-red-contrib-mqtt-env` as a raw base for this node.
+Thank you.

+# Version
+This is a fork of `node-red-contrib-mqtt-dynamictopic` => correct multi subscriptions usage and unsubscriptions.